sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

     xs login -u XSA_ADMIN -p <password> -s SAP
     ```

+    You specified this password when you were prompted for **HANA database master password** at the beginning of this tutorial.

 3. Check for an API endpoint showing `https://hxehost:39030`.
 If you see this entry, XSA installed correctly.

 4. View the list of XSA applications.
 Enter: